-13 Is third-party litigation funding permissible?
+Is third-party litigation funding permissible?

 Third-party funding of litigation has historically been disallowed in England and Wales by the common law doctrines of maintenance and champerty.
-Recent developments have however seen the courts relax their approach to third-party funding in certain limited circumstances, and a number of commercial parties are now in the process of setting up investment funds with the express purpose of funding litigation with a view to sharing in any awards made by the court to successful claimants.
+Recent developments have, however, seen the courts relax their approach to third-party funding in certain circumstances and such funding is now widely available.
+Indeed a number of commercial parties are reportedly in the process of setting up investment funds with the express purpose of funding litigation with a view to sharing in any awards made by the court to successful claimants.

-The third-party funding model is mostly used in certain commercial and insolvency disputes, but depending on its success and popularity, there is likely to be an appetite amongst the claimant lawyer community to seek to widen its application to multi-party actions which have the potential to present a highly profitable proposition to third party funders.
+The third-party funding model is mostly used in certain commercial and insolvency disputes, but depending on its success and popularity, there is likely to be an appetite among the claimant lawyer community to seek to widen its application to multi-party actions which have the potential to present a highly profitable proposition to third party funders.

-The Civil Justice Council has recommended that consideration be given to creating a statutory basis for third-party funding as an alternative to public funding or contingency/conditional fees, and this is an issue which is likely to be instrumental in shaping the future litigation culture in England and Wales.
+The Civil Justice Council has recommended that consideration be given to creating a statutory basis for third-party funding as an alternative to public funding or contingency or conditional fees, and this is an issue which is likely to be instrumental in shaping the future litigation culture in England and Wales.